fltech-imbal/imbal/Dr. Chan Research Work Notes/Notes.md

 ![[dataset-manual-batching.png]]

 TensorFlow implementation always add epsilon for divisions in metrics, presumably because for most cases, adding epsilon will have little effect on the final result.

+## Tasks:

+Use TensorFlow `Metric` parent class for our metric implementation

+Highest priority: ***SEAMLESS TensorFlow integration for metrics***
+- Demo of model running with additional metrics a la Table 3
+	- Passing in strings to `model.compile`... does it look up based on subclasses of `Metric` or similar?
+Or is it harder to make "seamless"

+Extension (don't write something already written) and seamless (exact same as TensorFlow)

+> For mini-batching: Should weights sum up to 1 per minibatch, or sum up to 1 *globally*?
+- YES, 1 GLOBALLY, not per batch
+- **All other metrics**...
+TensorFlow-like interface
+	- "Mimic" implementations do not have to go deeper than "interface level"
+	- Goal: interface similar to `model.compile`, but for our metrics (list of name strings)
+- Faster stratified sampling:
+	- "Collect" indices, work exclusively in index space.
+Is there a function to extract indices from a "bit vector"?
+		- Parallelization to get totals of each class, then generate list of random indices, and fill P/N Train/Test "bins" until full
+- (!!!)
+Make sure to leave in debugging prints for stratified samples with weights.
+Dr. Chan would like to see this.
+- Update stratified sampling: Samples \* individual weight should equal desired total weight
+	- User will specify the weight *per class*, which we will use that to compute individual weight
+- Stratified sampling: Don't duplicate samples, weight per batch can be "relaxed", close but not perfect, as long as total still sums to 1